 You can use this and regular outdoor grooming of your Siberian Husky to stay on top of the shed fur situation.

-How big do Huskies grow?
+How big do Siberian Huskies get?

 Male Siberian huskies in general grow to be larger and heavier set than their female counterparts.
 With the average dog being around 50lb and the average bitch around 40lb when fully grown.